What type and sizes of cooling fans does NMB manufacture?

 Do AC fans have special control features (tach out, locked rotor, temp sense)?

-AC fans do not come with the special control features.
+AC fans are not offered with the special control features.
 AC voltage pattern does not allow same versatility as DC.

 What is the standard lead wire length?